Start in 1982

 PVTsim has continuously been developed since the first release in 1988.
 In 2007 Calsep decided to create a new .NET based platform for PVTsim.
 The aim was to have a program that was even more user friendly than the old PVTsim with new features users had been asking for in the past.
 More than anything, Calsep wanted to create a new platform that could take PVTsim into the next decade and provide models and features never seen before in a PVT simulator.
 In May 2014 PVTsim Nova was released.
 Nova rollout events were organized worldwide.
 PVTsim Nova was well received.
 Much useful input for future development was received from those events.

 Calsep head office is in Kgs.
 Lyngby, a suburb of Copenhagen.
 In 1999 Calsep opened an office in Houston, Texas, and in 2005 an office was opened in Dubai, UAE.
-In 2009 Calsep opened an office in Kuala Lumpur, Malaysia and the latest office is in Moscow, Russia.
+In 2009 Calsep opened an office in Kuala Lumpur, Malaysia.
 Calsep is today able to offer consulting services around the globe.